-Several stakeholders are involved in this process: posts, ground handling agents and airlines.
+Several stakeholders are involved in the processing of the IPC Mail Registration Device: posts, ground handling agents and airlines.
 Each of them can use a different registration process and report accordingly.
-This often leads to a lack of visibility or contradictory registration of data.
+This often leads to a lack of visibility or the contradictory registration of data.

 - Increased visibility: airlines can provide posts with an IPC MRD-based receptacle-level Proof of Delivery (POD) at destination which increases visibility over one of the operational grey areas within airmail transportation.

 - Thorough reporting: ground handlers using the IPC MRD to monitor their handovers to and from posts can have simple, but thorough reporting of their operations through IPC’s systems.

 - Accurate information: postal operators have access to accurate information on mail status, progressively eliminating the visibility gap in the airmail transportation pipeline.

 - Track and trace: overall, both the Proof of Custody (POC) MRD and the POD MRD provide easy-to-produce yet accurate additional track and trace possibilities that posts can leverage into a better commercial offer.

 What does it do?

 Two separate and independent processes can be registered through an MRD: the delivery of mail consignments at destination (Proof Of Delivery, POD MRD) and the handover of mail consignments at origin (Proof of Custody, POC MRD).

 Origin: at origin, the post scans receptacle IDs into handover equipment which is later staged for collection.
 The airline or handler records the transfer of custody at origin of each individual receptacle by a single scan of the nest/equipment ID using the POC MRD.

 Destination: at destination the carrier attaches an MRD-created nest ID label to handover equipment after recording delivery at POD MRD (one scan per delivered handover unit).
 The post scans the IDs taken out of handover equipment delivered by the airline.